Ever had something just go horribly wrong and all you could think of was : “So… that just happened”?

 Don’t you just love that word?
 Victory

 Failure doesn’t exist.
 It’s just a word that was made up to be opposite.
 Just like dark is to light.
 Dark isn’t bad (who doesn’t love to sleep or see the stars and moon at night?), but if you stay in the dark too long, you adapt to it and that’s all you see after awhile.
 Not always being successful can be a good thing, sometimes you need a swift kick in the butt, you get you on the path you were meant for or for a dose of humility time to time.
-But just like darkness, if you stay there too long, that’s all you see is failure and then it becomes easy to stay in that mindset.You know you are not defined by what somebody says is a failure for you because failure is just there to point you… Click To Tweet
+But just like darkness, if you stay there too long, that’s all you see is failure and then it becomes easy to stay in that mindset.You know you are not defined by what somebody says is a failure for you because failure is just there to point you in a different direction.
+Click To Tweet

 So now that you’re inspired, fired up and ready to go, now you have to decide to commit to it and stay committed.
 Here’s some ways to keep that fire going.